 Our consolidated leverage ratio is calculated in accordance with the methodology prescribed in the FSA guidance that has been adopted to implement the relevant Basel III standard.
 The leverage ratio is designed for monitoring and preventing the build-up of excessive leverage in the banking sector and is expressed as the ratio of Tier 1 capital to total balance sheet assets adjusted in accordance with the FSA guidance.
-As of March 31, 2022, we were required to maintain a minimum leverage ratio of 3.00%.
-A G-SIB leverage ratio buffer equal to 50% of the applicable G-SIB capital surcharge is expected to be applied to us in 2023.
+As of March 31, 2023, we were required to maintain a minimum leverage ratio of 3.75%, including a leverage ratio buffer equal to 50% of the applicable G-SIB capital surcharge.
+The minimum leverage ratio on or after April 1,2024 is expected to be raised to 3.15% plus a G-SIB leverage ratio buffer set at 50% of a G-SIB surcharge plus 0.05% while deposits with the Bank of Japan will continue to be excluded from the leverage ratio calculation.
 See "Item 4.B.
 Information on the Company-Business Overview-Supervision and Regulation-Japan-Leverage Ratio."